 Backyard Pool Ideas

 I highly suggest just keeping an eye out for those holiday sales towards the beginning of the season.
-Typically the week leading up to Memorial day or the week before Fourth of July tend to be a great time for shopping sales.
+Typically the week leading up to Memorial Day or the week before the Fourth of July tends to be a great time for shopping sales.

 My suggestion is to buy early in the season, then check back in late summer for the possible random clearance find!
 It doesn’t hurt to have extras on hand, especially if your kids are anything like mine!